patiwwb/Agenda-WebApp-Angular-Express/README.md

 ### Backend

-The backend of an application should have an API to:
+The backend of an application have an API to:

 - **create** and **delete** availabilities
 - **create** reservations (Note that reservations can be shorter than available time slots)